akka/akka/akka-docs/project/migration-guide-1.3.x-2.0.x.rst

-Rather than using the ``deferred`` and ``compensating`` methods in ``akka.stm.StmUtils``, use the ``afterCommit`` and ``afterRollback`` methods in ``scala.concurrent.stm.japi.Stm``, which behave in the same way and accept ``Runnable``.
+Rather than using the ``deferred`` and ``compensating`` methods in ``akka.stm.StmUtils``, use the ``afterCommit`` and ``afterRollback`` methods in ``scala.concurrent.stm.japi.STM``, which behave in the same way and accept ``Runnable``.

 Transactional Datastructures